 kubectl.exe get nodes

-If you received something similar to what I have received below, then you are fully connected to the cluster and you can go ahead and manage your cluster from windows machine.
+If you received something similar to what I have received below, then you are fully connected to the cluster, and you can go ahead and manage your cluster from a Windows machine.

 NAME STATUS ROLES AGE VERSION k8s-master-node Ready master 3h v1.9.2 k8s-worker-node1 Ready <none> 3h v1.9.2

-If you have any questions or having trouble setting up kubernetes-cli on your windows machine.
-Drop in a comment below and I would be happy to help you out.
+If you have any questions or have trouble setting up kubernetes-cli on your Windows machine.
+Drop in a comment below, and I would be happy to help you out.